Pete Delkus: Career

+Baseball

+Delkus was an All-America pitcher and had an all-star college career including a trip to the College World Series.
+He holds several records as a pitcher at SIUE.
+In 2005, Delkus was inducted into the SIUE Athletics Hall of Fame, as part of the inaugural class and the first baseball player.
+Out of college, Delkus signed as a Free Agent in 1987 with the Minnesota Twins organization.
+In 1988, while pitching for the double A Kenosha, Wisconsin, team, Delkus finished the season with 33 saves and a 0.26 ERA.
+The following year in triple A Orlando, Delkus played 140 innings and saved 10 games with a 1.87 ERA.
+Delkus received the "Minnesota Twins Minor League Player of the Year" and the Rolaids Relief Man awards.
+His career ended prematurely due to a serious elbow injury.
+Delkus played professional baseball for parts of six years with the Minnesota Twins organization.
+In 2023, Delkus was inducted into the Greater St. Louis Amateur Baseball Hall of Fame as a member of the 50th Anniversary Class.

+Meteorology

+From 1996 to 2005, Delkus was the chief meteorologist at WCPO-TV, the ABC affiliate in Cincinnati, Ohio.
+While there, he received a pair of first place Associated Press Awards for best regularly scheduled weather.
+Prior to joining WCPO-TV, Delkus worked as a meteorologist for four years at WFTV, the ABC affiliate in Orlando, Florida.
 Delkus joined WFAA-TV in June 2005.
 He has both the American Meteorological Society and the National Weather Association seals of approval.
 He attended Mississippi State University for his master's-level meteorology courses, and holds a Bachelor of Science in TV, Radio, and Film from Southern Illinois University Edwardsville (SIUE).
 While at WFAA, trade magazine Broadcasting & Cable honored him with the title of "Top Meteorologist in America".
 Additionally, he has won twenty Emmy Awards for "Outstanding Weather Anchor", "Outstanding Weathercast", "Outstanding Host of a News Special" and "Outstanding Host of Special Event Coverage - Big D NYE".
 He has also been awarded four times by the Associated Press, First Place winner of "Best Weathercast" in Texas.

+Meme

-While presenting the weather on WFAA on 20 July 2023, Pete Delkus jokingly proclaimed that "everyone in McKinney is dead" in response to a glitch in the on-screen temperature map, when the heat index for McKinney, Texas was shown to be 101,105.
+While presenting the weather on WFAA on 20 July 2023, Delkus jokingly proclaimed that "everyone in McKinney is dead" in response to a glitch in the on-screen temperature map, when the heat index for McKinney, Texas was shown to be 101,105 °F.

-From 1996 to 2005, Delkus was the chief meteorologist at WCPO-TV, the ABC affiliate in Cincinnati, Ohio.
-While there, he received a pair of first place Associated Press Awards for best regularly scheduled weather.
-Prior to joining WCPO-TV, Delkus worked as a meteorologist for four years at WFTV, the ABC affiliate in Orlando, Florida.

-Delkus also has a long history as an outstanding athlete.
-As an All-America pitcher, he had an all-star college career including a trip to the College World Series.
-He still holds several records as a pitcher at SIUE.
-In 2005, Delkus was inducted into the SIUE Athletics Hall of Fame, as part of the inaugural class and the first baseball player.
-Out of college, Delkus signed as a Free Agent in 1987 with the Minnesota Twins organization.
-In 1988, while pitching for the double A Kenosha, Wisconsin, team, Delkus finished the season with 33 saves and a 0.26 ERA.
-The following year in triple A Orlando, Delkus played 140 innings and saved 10 games with a 1.87 ERA.
-Again, Delkus enjoyed a successful career, earning the "Minnesota Twins Minor League Player of the Year" and the Rolaids Relief Man awards.
-His career ended prematurely due to a serious elbow injury.
-In all, Delkus played professional baseball for parts of six years with the Minnesota Twins organization.
-On December 1, 2023, Pete Delkus was inducted into the Greater St. Louis Amateur Baseball Hall of Fame as a member of the 50th Anniversary Class, due to his participation in amateur, college and professional baseball.
+Personal life

-Delkus currently lives in the Dallas suburb of Plano, Texas, with his wife and two children, daughter Emily, and son Peter.
+Delkus lives in the Dallas suburb of Plano, Texas, with his wife and two children.